-- Care plans should be centered on the achievement of individual goals, supported by appropriate clinical goals. - Information about an individual's needs, preferences, and values should be captured as part of the care plan and updated as needed. - Care plans should address the unique needs of individuals and diverse populations. - Care plans should contain specific and measurable action steps necessary for meeting agreed-upon goals. - Longer-term goals should be broken down into short-term, incremental steps. - Care plans should be flexible and accommodate real-time updates based on changing circumstances and previous experience.
-This may include revision of the goals themselves, as well as the individual steps in the plan. - Care plans should reflect actions for healthy living, and therefore should not be developed exclusively from a medical perspective.
+- Care plans should be centered on the achievement of goals identified by the individual (or designated caregiver), supported by appropriate clinical goals. - Information about an individual's needs, preferences, and values should be captured as part of the care plan and updated as needed. - Care plans should address the unique needs of individuals and diverse populations. - Care plans should contain specific and measurable action steps necessary for meeting agreed-upon goals. - Longer-term goals should be broken down into short-term, incremental steps.

+- Care plans should be flexible and accommodate real-time updates based on changing circumstances and previous experience.
+This may include revision of the goals themselves, as well as the individual steps in the plan. - Care plans should reflect actions for healthy living, and should not be developed exclusively from a medical perspective.